hugcis/incremental_tasks/README.md

-In [[1]](#ref) the human evaluation score were computed using this interactive game with the extra flag `--human-eval` which maps every token to a random one so the player doesn't have any prior about the text and needs to do pattern matching.
+In [[1]](#ref) the human evaluation score were computed using this interactive game with the extra flag `--human-eval` which maps every token to a random one so the player doesn't have any prior knowledge about the text and needs to do pattern matching like a neural network would.

 ## Library